ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

 index action?
 I've created 10,000 posts.
 It takes a good amount of time to render that page on my computer.
 It takes over 10 seconds.
 The question is, how can we cache this?
-We could use the most recently updated post for the timestamp.
+We could use the most recently updated post for the time stamp.
 That way, when one post is updated, it will move to the top and create a new cache key.
 Here is the code without any action caching: